oldwolf/merng/README.md

 ```

-Create a new '.env' under your root folder, paste the following code into it and change the MONGO_URI to whatever your mongo instance will be, and SECRET_KEY to whatever the key you want
+Create a new '.env' file under your root folder, paste the following code into it and change the MONGO_URI to whatever your mongo instance will be, and SECRET_KEY to whatever the key you want

 ```
 MONGO_URI='mongodb://db_username:db_password@db_url:db_port/db_name'